jodgegdoj/saito-lite-rust/docs/consensus/attack_vectors.md

 # Attacks

 Saito is secure against classes of attack which have no defense mechanisms in other chains.
-This document explains how these defense mechanisms work, since they can be non-obvious to those new to way Saito works.
+This document explains how these defense mechanisms work, since they can be non-obvious to those new to the way Saito works.

 ## 1. SYBIL ATTACKS